‘Now or never’: Migrants rush to US border ahead of Title 42 expiration - KESQ

 In San Diego, more than 100 migrants, many of them Colombian families, slept under plastic tarps between two border walls, watched over by Border Patrol agents who had nowhere to take them for processing.

-Albino Leon, 51, bought chicken from Tijuana vendors through slats in the wall bordering San Diego because the cookies that agents gave him, his wife and daughter left them hungry.
-News that Title 42 was ending prompted the family to make the journey now.
+Albino Leon, 51, said the end of Title 42 prompted the family to make the journey.

 “With the changes they are making to the laws, it’s now or never,” said Leon, who flew to Mexico from Colombia and got past a first border wall to reach U.S. soil.